Dataflow Accelerator Architecture for Autonomous Machine Computing: Timing-Safe DAAs for Autonomous Machines

+We develop a framework called Archytas to tame the intra-node variability~\cite{liu2021archytas}.
+Architectures work the best when the division of labor between the static and run-time systems exploits the strengths and limitations of each.
+Guided by this principle, Archytas integrates two components.
+First, a static synthesizer generates hardware accelerators to provide clean timing specifications for each task, describing clearly the per-task latency/throughput under different input conditions.
+Second, the run-time system reasons about the end-to-end latency using the task-level timing specification, generating timing-safe execution policies \textit{even} in dynamically changing environments.
+While currently targeting the localization task as a case study, we believe it generalizes to the broad autonomous machine domain. \Fig{fig:archytas} shows the Archytas framework.

+\paragraph{Static Synthesis.} To reason about and guarantee timing of the entire M-DFG, we envision that each M-DFG node, when mapped to hardware, provides a latency description under different input conditions.
+This is achieved through a generative approach, where we synthesize an accelerator for each M-DFG node given a specific latency target (with potential power constraints).
+This guarantees per-task timing specification \textit{by construction}.

-First, to reason about timing behavior at the software level, we envision that each IP block in the SoC will provide a performance specification, describing things like the worst-case and average-case latency, {\it etc.} The performance of traditional general-purpose processors is notoriously hard to model; it is, however, much easier to do so for accelerators due to the simpler ({\it e.g.,} shallower, software-managed memory hierarchy) and more specialized design.
+Archytas analyzes an algorithm to identify a set of key architectural knobs that significantly influence the overall latency of the task.
+Archytas builds an analytical latency and power model of the entire algorithm parameterized by the architectural knobs.
+While the latency of traditional general-purpose processors is hard to model, it is much easier to do so for accelerators due to the simpler (e.g., shallower, software-managed memory hierarchy) and more specialized design.

-In fact, we could generate accelerators with a specific timing specification in mind.
-For instance, the Archytas framework analyzes the basic building blocks of the localization algorithm to identify a set of key knobs, and builds an analytical latency and power model~\cite{liu2021archytas}.
 Using the model, hardware generation becomes a principled constraint optimization problem.
-A concrete, Pareto-optimal localization accelerator (in the form of synthesizable Verilog code) can be generated in just a few seconds (compared to months or even years if the design space is to be exhaustively searched) given a timing specification and power/energy constraints. \Fig{fig:pareto_val} shows the measured power-{\it vs.}-time of the Pareto-optimal accelerators generated by our constraint optimization (squares), which do indeed Pareto-dominate other designs (circles), suggesting the feasibility of generating accelerators with precise timing (and power) guarantees.
+A concrete, Pareto-optimal localization accelerator (in the form of synthesizable Verilog code) can be generated in just a few seconds (compared to months or even years if the design space is to be exhaustively searched) given a timing specification and power/energy constraints. \Fig{fig:pareto_val} shows the measured power-{\it vs.}-time of the Pareto-optimal accelerators generated by our constraint optimization (squares), which do indeed Pareto-dominate other designs (circles), suggesting the feasibility of generating accelerators with precise timing guarantees.

+\paragraph{Dynamic Optimization.} In dynamic environments with changing computation requirements, a purely statically-synthesized accelerator faces one of the two challenges.
+It either has to over-provision the hardware resources to accommodate the worst-case performance requirement, which unnecessarily wastes power in most of the time; alternatively, it could provide only an average-case guarantee without the ability to adapt to run-time dynamism.